 Earlier I posted about my passion for Chinoiserie and red painted finishes, so it is no surprise that this lantern jumped out at me as I browsed the new inventory of dealer Ruthie Sommers, the designer behind Chapman Radcliff over on 1stdibs.com.
 I just love the combination of the turquoise and red.
 Is anyone else out there reminded of Tony Duquette?
 If this lantern appeals to you, you may find quite a few fab fantasy pieces for your wish list among the Chapman Radcliff inventory.

 I'm a big fan of the design team Schuyler Samperton and Anna Hackathorn and for about three years now I've saved the pictures above (Samperton's living room as seen in Elle Decor, November 2003) for inspiration.
 The lacquered red chairs are among my favorite pieces in the room.
 Recently I discovered similar chairs at Mecox Gardens (see pic above of single chair).
-If you like this style, you most likely will enjoy visiting Mecox as there are many great pieces of antique and repro furniture, gorgeous mirrors, lighting and accessories to see.
+If you have a thing for Chinoiserie, too, check out Mecox for other related antiques, repros and accessories.

 Photos by Grey Crawford

 Isn't this room lovely?
 Look at the luscious mix of colors and delicate lines.
 It's the work of Sylvie of sosylvie.typepad.com.
 You can see an array of her pretty pictures on her blog, which is also fascinating to read, or check out more photos over at design sponge.
 Today Grace featured Sylvie's room makeover: http://designsponge.blogspot.com.

 This colorful linen-and-cotton Brunschwig & Fils' print first caught my eye last year as I flipped through Domino's premiere issue (the editors' used it to cover a pouf).
 I think it was the punchy mix of aqua, orange and raspberry, and the suzani-inspired design that drew me in.